5 Best Banks for International Money Transfers [2025]

 FAQs on Best bank to make an international transfer with

-There’s no single best way to send money internationally - but specialist digital providers like Wise, OFX or WorldRemit can often offer a lower overall cost compared to your normal bank.
+There's no single best way to send money internationally - but specialist digital providers like Wise, OFX or WorldRemit can often offer a lower overall cost compared to your bank.

-Sending a payment with a specialist online service may work out cheaper than using your banks.
-Compare a few options - you can often get an instant, no obligation quote, so it’s easy to see which works best for you.
+Sending a payment with a specialist online service may work out cheaper than using your bank.
+Compare a few options - you can often get an instant, no obligation quote, so it's easy to see which works best for you.

 Some banks like CIBC will sometimes waive international wire fees - but it's worth remembering that there are likely to be extra costs added into the exchange rates applied in this case.